 variation by agreement.

-(a) This chapter does not require a record or signature to be
+(a) This article does not require a record or signature to be

 created, generated, sent, communicated, received, stored or

 otherwise processed or used by electronic means or in electronic